cdrn/cdrn.github.io/content/blog/gauloi-pt3/gauloi-pt3.md

 ## Cross chain oracles in the wild

-[Across](https://across.to/) uses UMA's [Data Verification Mechanism](https://medium.com/uma-project/umas-data-verification-mechanism-3c5342759eb8).
+[Across](https://across.to/) uses UMA's Data Verification Mechanism[^uma-dvm].
 When a dispute is raised, it escalates to the full set of UMA tokenholders, who vote in a commit-reveal Schelling point game over 48 hours.
 Voters who get it wrong or don't show up lose 0.1% of their staked UMA.
 Voters on the correct side earn the slashed tokens pro-rata.

 This works.
 The security budget is backed by UMA's market cap, the attestor set (tokenholders) is economically independent from the relayers, and the slashing mechanism forces participation.
 But it introduces a hard dependency on UMA infrastructure, a governance token, and a 48-96 hour resolution time.
 The governance token part is the bit I wanted to avoid.
 Token voting is a rug pull factory and the last thing I want on a settlement layer is a speculative asset backing its security model.

-LayerZero's [lzRead](https://docs.layerzero.network/v2/developers/evm/lzread/overview) lets you read state from chain B on chain A via their Decentralized Verifier Network.
+LayerZero's lzRead[^lzread] lets you read state from chain B on chain A via their Decentralized Verifier Network.
 Cleaner than running your own attestor set, but it's still a trust assumption on LayerZero's infra.
 For a protocol positioning itself as neutral settlement infrastructure, depending on someone else's oracle feels wrong.

 Storage proofs.
 If chain A has chain B's state root (which it does for L2-L1 pairs - Arbitrum posts state roots to Ethereum, OP stack does the same), you can submit a merkle proof that a specific ERC20 transfer happened on chain B and verify it against the state root on-chain.
 No attestors, no oracles, just maths.
 But it only works for chain pairs with shared state roots, verification is gas-heavy, and each chain pair needs its own adapter.
 Different chains, different proof formats, different failure modes.
 Hard to reason about uniformly.